MattSimmons1/bb/README.md

 Define your own types and the syntax for them!
 Then bb converts them to JSON.
 For example:

-    a = { type: apple, ': isRed }  // this is a type definion
+    a = { type: apple, >: isRed }  // this is a type definion

-    a 4a a' a`foo`  // this is data
+    a 4a a> a:foo  // this is data

 Is converted to: